chenzili764-max/Hong-Kong-Old-Aged-Living-Allowance-from-2013-2024/README.md

 3. Suggestion for work division
 4. Summarize the history of monthly amount and asset limit for single and couple regarding Old Age Living Allowance into a table.
 5. Debugging code

+📬 Contact
+For any questions or collaboration opportunities, please reach out:

+Email: chenzili764@gmail.com

+LinkedIn: linkedin.com/in/zilichen2007

+📝 License
+This project is for educational purpose.
+All rights reserved by the team.

+Thank you for visiting our repository! 🙌